 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Thirty-one Senior Design teams from Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) completed real-world Capstone projects for the spring 2017 semester.
+Thirty-one Senior Design teams from Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) completed real-world Capstone projects for the spring 2017 semester.

 Brenda Dietrich's talk begins with a fly-by of five decades of information technology, beginning with its use to automate business processes and extending to its current role in intermediating social processes.
 The resulting...
 Read More

-Professor Arkadi Nemirovski, who holds the John Hunter Chair in Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE), has been elected to the National Academy of Engineering (NAE).
+Professor Arkadi Nemirovski, who holds the John Hunter Chair in Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE), has been elected to the National Academy of Engineering (NAE).

 In announcing...
 Read More